charleslbryant/reactfluxts/README.md

 This will kick off the default gulp task to run all the magic and open the index.html page in a browser.

 #History

+##0.0.5

+- Changed manage pipeline component and form to allow saving and updating of pipeline to include validation.
+- Changed pipeline list component to add link routing to enable updating pipelines.
+- Added toastr for UI messaging.

 ##0.0.4